 Local dimming is meant to increase contrast by dimming the backlight behind dim or dark areas of the screen, thereby increasing the contrast between those dark areas and bright objects that are still on screen.
 It's mainly noticeable when you're in a dark room, so if you have a lot of ambient light, the benefits aren't as significant or as noticeable.

-Local dimming can be of noticeable benefit to picture quality, but it can also lead to blacks losing detail, or light blooming off of bright objects and into darker portions of the screen.
-If local dimming is a feature that sounds appealing, you should pay close attention to the results of this test, just to make sure you get a monitor that does this feature well.
+Local dimming can significantly improve picture quality but can also lead to blacks losing detail or light blooming off of bright objects and into darker portions of the screen.
+If local dimming is a feature that sounds appealing, you should pay close attention to the results of this test just to make sure you get a monitor that does this feature well.